rust-lang/rust-forge/src/compiler/reviews.md

 * ### Nobody understands the code that's being changed Sometimes there is a bug in some code that nobody understands anymore.
   The original authors are unavailable and it is hard to gauge the implications of a proposed fix.
-  In such a case it is a good idea for reviewers to ask on the `#t-compiler/reviews` Zulip stream for additional help.
+  In such a case it is a good idea for reviewers to I-nominate the PR (if they intend to stay the main reviewer) or assign a compiler team lead to the issue and add the S-waiting-on-team label.
+  In both cases, the PR will be brought in the weekly triage meeting.
   It is also especially valuable to gather and document as much information as possible about the issue, such as a description of the problem being fixed, points of unclarity, potential risks, alternatives that have been considered, et cetera.
   Reviewers should ask PR authors to add this kind of information as comments in the code and/or to the PR message (which will become part of the git commit history).

 [mcp]: https://forge.rust-lang.org/compiler/mcp.html
 [whats-a-major-change]: https://forge.rust-lang.org/compiler/mcp.html#what-constitutes-a-major-change